 Cleaning Rods – Possibly the most important tool in your gun cleaning kit, the cleaning rod is used to attach all of the above components.
 Cleaning rods come in a wide variety of shapes, sizes and materials.
-In our top 5 best cleaning rods list, we look at the best cleaning rods and explain what makes them the best.
+In our top 5 cleaning rods list, we look at the best cleaning rods and explain what makes them the best.

 Cleaning Solvent – This is used to clean, lubricate and protect your firearm, also referred to as CLP.
-Please refer to our best gun cleaning solvent guide to learn how important a good CLP is.
+Please refer to our gun cleaning solvent guide to learn how important a good CLP is.
 Solvents come in a variety of different types and you should familiarize yourself with the different kinds.